maniaplanet/manialib-xml/README.md

 ManiaLib\XML
 ===================================================

-ManiaLib\XML is an object-oriented PHP library for generating XML.
+ManiaLib\XML is an object-oriented PHP library for writing XML.

 Requirements
 -----------------------------